What is the Recommended Chair and Office Desk Height

 Example: Desk and Chair Height for Someone 175 cm Tall

-Let’s use the formulas to calculate the ideal desk and chair height for someone who is 175 cm tall your height.
+Let’s use the formulas to calculate the ideal desk and chair height for someone who is 175 cm tall (which happens to be my height).

 Sitting Desk Height